-In this article, Nature’s Best Organic Feeds® will provide you with a guide for beginning backyard farming, covering how to raise chickens from the time they hatch — whether they’re feathered, egg-laying friends or raised for meat.
+In this article, Nature’s Best Organic Feeds® provides a guide for beginning backyard farming, covering how to raise chickens from the time they hatch — whether they’re feathered, egg-laying friends or raised for meat.
 How to raise chickens for meat varies slightly from how you raise them to lay hard-shelled, rich eggs (the kind you’ll see by providing our premium feed!).
 Details like the temperature matter (regarding how to raise chickens in winter), as do the instructions on how to clean a chicken coop!
 Luckily, we are here to guide you through those details and more as you venture into the world of backyard farming.

 When it comes to the sex of the bird, we highly recommend more hens (female chickens) than roosters (the guys)!
 Roosters, though protective and often beautiful in appearance, can be jealous to the point of harm.
 They will often fight over the hens, not to mention they are loud and obviously cannot lay eggs.
-One rooster in your flock of less than ten birds is a great number.
+One rooster in your flock of fewer than 10 birds is a great number.

 You might be thinking: “that’s a lot of information — where do I start?!”
 Remain calm.
 What better way to organize your thoughts and research than with a handy breed chart (provided by our friends at livestockconservancy.org)?!

 In the link above, you will find the most common backyard chicken breeds, along with their temperature preferences, behavior styles, and egg production.
-It evens tells you which breeds are endangered (the CPL Status)!
+It even tells you which breeds are endangered (the CPL Status)!

 So you have the birds.
 Now what?!
-If you’ve found yourself wondering, “How many times a day should I feed my chickens?,” or need the scoop on the difference between raising chickens for eggs and meat, we’ve got you covered!
+If you’ve found yourself wondering, “How many times a day should I feed my chickens?” or need the scoop on the difference between raising chickens for eggs and meat, we’ve got you covered!

 Always provide fresh, clean water.
 As with all Nature’s Best Organic Feeds®, they’re USDA Certified Organic and Non-GMO Project Verified!
 These high protein (21%!) pellets are also free of medications, animal byproducts, pesticides, and growth hormones.
 All products mentioned can easily be purchased online HERE (or in your closest Tractor Supply retail location)!

 There are many ways to feed your chickens, and poultryguide.com has some really great DIY ideas.
 Always make sure your waterers (also known as a “drinker”) and feeders (also known as a “hopper”) are away from any coop perches to prevent soiling.
 Many feeders are suspended from the coop ceiling, with the feed landing right around the birds’ shoulder in height.

-Because pecking at each other can result from boredom (or in some cases, a lack of protein in the diet!), providing some kind of activity for the birds to occupy their time with is encouraged.
-We recommend Nature’s Best Organic Poultry Scratch Grains be provided in the run during the day!
-They’re a nutritious treat for the birds, to be given in addition to their complete feed.
-The grains encourage healthy eating patterns and give the birds something to do.
-Another way to entertain them is with pecking stones, which are made of relatively the same ingredients as our scratch grains, but formed into a tough block that the birds can peck at when bored (also called flock blocks, scratch blocks, and/or poultry blocks).
+Because pecking at each other can result from boredom (or, in some cases, a lack of protein in the diet!), providing some kind of activity for the birds to occupy their time with is encouraged.
+We recommend you provide Nature’s Best Organic Poultry Scratch Grains to your chickens in the run during daylight hours!
+They’re a nutritious treat for the birds, which you should add to their complete feed.
+The grains promote healthy eating habits and provide a source of entertainment for the birds.

-Chickens need a mixture of sun and shade and shouldn’t be exposed to excess rain or snow.
-Just like us!
+Chickens need a mixture of sun and shade and shouldn’t be exposed to excess rain or snow, just like us!